normanjoyner/containership.cli/docs/_pages/commands/container-remove.md

 The {{ page.command-name }} allows you to remove a container from a service.
 </p>

-> Note: this is only applicable to the `containership` orchestrator.
+> Note: this is only services to the `containership` orchestrator.
 If you are running a `k8s` cluster, this command is not supported.
 You can use `svc scale-down` to remove containers.

 ~~~